theforeman/foreman-ansible-modules/README.md

 Please see [the Plugin Index](https://theforeman.org/plugins/foreman-ansible-modules/) for the list of plugins in the theforeman.foreman collection.
 You'll find examples on the individual plugin pages.

+## Switching from katello-cvmanager

+In case you are looking for an alternative to [cvmanager](https://github.com/RedHatSatellite/katello-cvmanager), then you probably want to start with

+* content_view – Manage Content Views
+* content_view_version – Manage Content View Versions

+But be sure to check out the other plugins too, this collection can do much much more than `cvmanager`.

 ## Dependencies

 These dependencies are required for the Ansible controller, not the Foreman server.